corzblog (about)

 what is corzblog?

-It's a blogging package, a specialized form of content-management software, enabling you to easily maintain a "Web Log", or "blog", which is an online journal, a.k.a. diary.
-But it can be whatever you want it to be.
-Essentially, it allows mere mortals to produce beautiful HTML documents. corzblog III (in progress) produces lovely xhtml.
+It is blogging software, a specialized form of content-management system that runs on a php-enabled web server, enabling you to easily maintain a Web Log, or "blog", which is an online journal of sorts, a.k.a. diary.
+It can be whatever you want it to be, even the CMS for your entire web site.
+Essentially, it allows mere mortals to produce beautiful HTML documents.
+In the case of corzblog III, that would be lovely (X)HTML5.

 The page you are reading right now was created with corzblog.
-The "blogs" menu in the sidebar allows readers to jump directly to the various entries.
+The "blog.." menu in the sidebar allows readers to jump directly to the various entries.
 With a wide range of useful features, it's perfectly at home creating technical manuals, version histories, all-sorts.
 I spotted a site using it for a glossary system.
 A large amount of the copy on corz.org was created with corzblog.
-It makes xhtml easy™.
+It makes HTML easy™.

 The style of corzblog is completely customizable, I just have a thing about orange.